jon424/AP-Theory-Server/README.md

 ## AP Theory

 A guide for Advanced Placement Music Theory class!
 Contains Topic Overviews and graded practice Quizzes to help you succeed on the AP Music Theory Exam.
-Utilizes React, Express, and PostgreSQL.

-### A live link of the project is available here: (https://new-ap-theory-client.now.sh)
+### A live link of the project is available here: (https://ap-theory.now.sh)

+## Stack:
+* Client: React
+* Web Server: Node and Express with PostgreSQL
+* Database: PostgreSQL hosted on Heroku
+* Tests: Supertest, Chai, Jest, Enzyme

 ### Screenshot
 ![alt text](https://github.com/jon424/new-AP-Theory-Client/blob/5d175110016a56e234ac852d4cf69d35cf076748/src/Topic/TopicAttachments/ap-theory-screenshot.png "AP Theory Homepage")

-## Comments endpoint
+## Comments Section endpoints

 Users may enter comments on the various Topics pages.
 Only Admin may update/delete comments from database.
 Endpoints do not require authorization.